moeldowyedu/Obsolio-BE/docs/API_ENDPOINTS.md

-# Aasim AI API Endpoints Reference
+# OBSOLIO AI API Endpoints Reference

-Complete reference for all API endpoints in the Aasim AI Platform.
+Complete reference for all API endpoints in the OBSOLIO AI Platform.

 ## Table of Contents